Currently there is a crypto-mania (mostly around Bitcoin), no doubt about it.

 - Counterparty: none for both - only fame and trust.
 Both are purely virtual!

 - Why hoarding Bitcoins or Swiss francs ?
 Because other people do!
-If people begin to spend or sell BTC's or CHF's their value will collapse.
+If speculators begin to spend or sell BTC's or CHF's, their value will collapse.

 - Money creation:

 - BTC: Bitcoins are "mined" on computers, using lots of electricity